PennLINC/xcp_d/docs/usage.rst

 ``"t1w"`` selects a native T1w-space, preprocessed T1w file.

 ``"t2w"`` selects a native T1w-space, preprocessed T2w file.
-If not T1w file is available, this file will be in T2w space.
+If a T1w file is not available, this file will be in T2w space.

 ``"anat_dseg"`` selects a segmentation file in the same space as the BOLD data.
 This file is not used for anything.